a-t-h-i/a-t-h-i/README.md

 - 🌱 I’m currently learning **Django, Python for Data Science, AWS**

-- 👯 I’m looking to collaborate on **Open Source and FOSS software.**
+- 👯 I’m looking to collaborate on **Open Source and FOSS projects**

 - 👨‍💻 All of my projects are available at [https://github.com/a-t-h-i](https://github.com/a-t-h-i)